dleeha/boilerplates/lxc/README.md

 ```

 ### Convert to container template
+Execute from Proxmox web UI

 ### Create instance from template
+Execute from Proxmox web UI

 ### Boot instance and configure (workaround for absence of cloudinit)
 ```